rohithsiddi/Drug-Recognition-using-NLP/README.md

-# Drug Recommendation Chatbot
+# Doctor Chatbot

 ## Overview

-Welcome to the Drug Recommendation Chatbot project!
+Welcome to the Doctor Chatbot project!
 This chatbot utilizes Natural Language Processing (NLP) and Machine Learning (ML) to analyze symptoms, detect diseases, and recommend drugs based on the identified diseases.
 Follow the steps below to set up and run the chatbot locally.

 ## Project Process